Guilt, How It Can Be Relieved

 On the Narconon drug and alcohol rehabilitation program, there are several phases that directly affect one’s understanding and elimination of guilt.

-The next step forward is the Personal Values and Integrity course.
+The next step forward is the Personal Values Course.
 It is a critically important step for each person who wishes to stay sober long after graduation.
 On this life skills training course, each person learns about personal ethics, how integrity can be lost and how it can be regained.
 As this understanding is gained, each person gains a greater ability to see how his own actions created the addiction and problems surrounding it.
 After this material is grasped, each student learns the procedure by which she can find relief from past misdeeds, following by practical application to her own life, guided by experienced Narconon staff.
 At the end of this practical application, many people talk about a “weight being lifted.”
 With a higher responsibility and clearer conscience, the recovering addict is ready to move on.

 By studying the Changing Conditions in Life Course, each recovering addict discovers that he has the skill to change situations in his life and put them right.
 This course teaches the exact steps that can be used to turn things around and these steps are then applied to unresolved situations in each person’s life.
 The result is an improved ability to shape the life that one wants to live.
-It is at this point that recovering addicts often take the time to repair relationships with those they have harmed in the past, such as families, spouses, children, employers and communities.
+It is at this point that recovering addicts often take the time to repair relationships with those they have harmed in the past, such as families, spouses, children, employers, and communities.

 Finally, the Narconon student is assisted to develop a series of steps he or she will carry out to address the interpersonal relationships which were harmed by the student’s addictive behavior and to re-establish his life on a productive and ethical footing.

-Addiction recovery must reach much farther into each person’s life than simply learning to use severe self control to stay away from drugs or alcohol.
-When one truly finds relief from cravings, depression and guilt, the future path opens up into an enjoyable life.
+Addiction recovery must reach much farther into each person’s life than simply learning to use severe self-control to stay away from drugs or alcohol.
+When one truly finds relief from cravings, depression, and guilt, the future path opens up into an enjoyable life.
 Life can start to be about the freedom to create a drug-free life with the achievement of goals and restored relationships.
 The future is then about cherishing one’s family and being productive.
 And very possibly, finding ways to help others who have become trapped in drug or alcohol abuse.

 Series of articles explaining the Factors of Drug Addiction